 - Connectivity to PDU and KVM infrastructure will use active directory enabled groups to manage access rights.

-- With the exception of EMRB 74, there is a strong preference to limit physical access to the data centers to escorted access only.
-We have tools and processes that reduces the impact of this restriction.
+- There is a strong preference to limit physical access to the data centers to escorted access only.
+We have tools and processes that mitigate the impact of this restriction.

 II.
-Colocation Partner and ITS Core IT Facilities collaboration expectations:
+Colocation Partner and ITS Data Centers collaboration expectations:

-- Core IT Facilities will schedule and meet with the colocation partner to plan the move
+- The Data Centers team will schedule and meet with the colocation partner to plan the move

-- Even for existing partners, there is an expectation of advance planning and notification
+- For existing partners, there is an expectation of advance planning and notification

-- OneIT Data Center and Server Consolidation processes shall be followed, which includes analysis to determine if virtualization or an existing service is an option.
-OneIT staff are willing, with some time limitations applicable, to jointly work with colocation partners to help virtualize or shift to an existing service instead of co-locating a physical server.
+- There should be a discussion to analyze and determine if virtualization, an existing service or Cloud services is an option.
+ITS staff are willing, with some time limitations applicable, to jointly work with colocation partners to help virtualize or shift to an existing service instead of colocating a physical server.

 - Devices that can’t be virtualized shall be rack mountable.